-The degrees for which candidates may be recommended or or poration shall be Bachelor of Science (S.R.).
-But the secture (B.Arch.).
-But the secture (B.Arch.). to the Corporation shall be Bachelor of Science (S.B.), Bachelor in Architecture (B.Arch.), Bachelor in City Planning (B.C.P.), Master of Science (S.M.), Master in Architecture (M.Arch.), Master in City Planning (M.C.P), Aeronautical Engineer (Aer.
-E.), Building Engineer (Bldg.
+15. The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Bachelor in Architecture (B.Arch.), Bachelor in City Planning (B.C.P.), Master of Science (S.M.), Master in Architecture (M.Arch.), Master in City Planning (M.C.P.), Aeronautical Engineer (Aer.E.), Building Engineer (Bldg.
 E.), Chemical Engineer (Chem.
-E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Marine Mechanical Engineer (Mar.Mech.E.), Mechanical Engineer (Mech.E.), Metallurgical Engineer (Met.E.), Meteorologist (Meteor.), Naval Architect (Nav.Arch.), Naval Engineer (Nav.E.), Sanitary Engineer (San.E.), Doctor of Philosophy (Ph.D.), and Doctor of Science (Sc.D.)
+E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Marine Mechanical Engineer (Mar.Mech.E.), Mechanical Engineer (Mech.E.), Metallurgical Engineer (Met.E.), Meteorologist (Meteor.), Mineral Engineer (Min.E.), Naval Architect (Nav.Arch.), Naval Engineer (Nav.E.), Sanitary Engineer (San.E.), Doctor of Philosophy (Ph.D.), and Doctor of Science (Sc.D.).

-To be recommended for the degree of Bachelor of Science, Bachelor in Architecture, or Bachelor in City Planning, the student must have attended the Institute not less than one academic year, which must, in general, be that next preceding his graduation.
-He must have completed the prescribed subjects of his professional Course, except as substitution of equivalent work has been previously allowed by the Faculty.
+16. To be recommended for the degree of Bachelor of Science, Bachelor in Architecture, or Bachelor in City Planning, the student must have attended the Institute not less than one academic year, which must, in general, be that next preceding his graduation.
+He must have completed the required curriculum for the Class with which he will graduate, except as substitution of equivalent work may be allowed under Regulation 13.
 In case of a single minor defect in the records received in the final term, the requirements of a clear record may be waived by the Faculty if the candidate has a generally good record.
 If a candidate is not recommended for the degree, the Faculty may require either the satisfactory completion of the requirements for graduation before the end of the following term or an additional term of residence.
 If a term of residence is required, the schedule of study must be approved by the Faculty, and must be equivalent to about one term (not less than 40 units) including the preparation of a new thesis.

 17. To be recommended for the degree of Master of Science, Master in Architecture, or Master in City Planning, a student must not only have a clear record in an approved program of graduate study and research, but his scholastic standing as shown by his cumulative record must be of a distinctly high grade.
 He must have completed satisfactorily a program of at least 96 units, of which 72 units, including a thesis of not less than 20 nor more than 40 units, shall be "A" subjects.
-If 64 units of "A" subjects, including thesis, are in a single field of science or engineering, as determined by a Departmental Committee on Graduate Students, the degree will be recommended with specification of the field in which the student has thus specialized.
-Otherwise, the degree will be recommended "Master of Science" without specification.
+If 64 units of "A" subjects, including thesis, are in a single field of science or engineering, as determined by a Departmental Committee on Graduate Students, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended "Master of Science" without specification.